rmit-ir/Tutotrial-Practical-LLMs/README.md

 This half-day interactive tutorial introduces researchers to practical applications of **Large Language Models (LLMs) for Interactive Information Retrieval (IIR)**.
 Through hands-on exercises and real-world research scenarios, participants will learn:

 - How to integrate LLMs via APIs
-- How to evaluate their outputs in IIR settings
+- Ways to evaluate their outputs in IIR settings

 The tutorial will help attendees **choose suitable models for different research needs** and provide them with tools to enhance their work.
 No prior experience with LLMs is required, though familiarity with basic programming concepts is recommended.